horizonjohn/horizonjohn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me
 I am a Master student under [Prof. Di Wu](http://design.hnu.edu.cn/info/1023/5765.htm).
 My research is focused on Deep Learning and its applications in Computer Vision.

-My specific area of interest is deep learning-based visual understanding of sketches.
+In my previous research, my focus primarily revolved around leveraging AI tools to assist designers in enhancing their design processes.
+This involved tasks such as translating sketches into images, transferring styles from sketches to images, and implementing image retrieval based on fine-grained sketches.
+In my future work, I will explore the application and development of Diffusion Models in generative AI.

+During my undergraduate period, I gained extensive experience in various engineering projects, with a focus on mechanical modeling analysis (SolidWorks and Ansys, etc.), as well as microcontroller development (Jetson Nano, Raspberry Pi and Stm32, etc.) and PCB design (Altium Designer).
+Additionally, I delved into web design (Vue.js), and engaged in object detection (YOLO and Faster-RCNN, etc.).
+In my freshman year, I joined the [dean](https://iai.dhu.edu.cn/2021/0525/c20255a281050/page.htm)’s research group, contributing to three research projects.
+The final project, spearheaded by me, yielded exceptional results.
+It broke the limits of foreign technology monopoly in the textile field, leading to collaborative agreements with several industry-leading companies.
+Furthermore, I actively participated in various science and technology competitions and campus activities to enrich my academic experience and campus life as a whole.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=X1tytBsAAAAJ&hl=en'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).